Connect to Exchange Online by using Windows PowerShell

 Note

-At the time of writing this learning path, the Exchange Online PowerShell V2 (EXO v2) module is the current version.
-When researching how to connect to Exchange Online, instructions indicating that you need to use PowerShell remoting or the Connect-EXOPSSession cmdlet are outdated and shouldn't be followed.
+The current Exchange Online PowerShell module is the EXO V3 module (version 3.x).
+When researching how to connect to Exchange Online, instructions that reference PowerShell remoting, the Connect-EXOPSSession cmdlet, or the EXO V2 module are outdated and shouldn't be followed.

-The EXO v2 module is supported in Windows PowerShell 5.1 and PowerShell 7.
+The Exchange Online PowerShell module is supported in Windows PowerShell 5.1 and PowerShell 7.
 Because it's supported in PowerShell 7, it's considered multiplatform.
-You can use the EXO v2 module in Windows, macOS, and Linux.
+You can use it in Windows, macOS, and Linux.

 To install the EXO v2 module, run the following command: